 - Dungeon Master Nexus, a Japan-only 1998 release.

-Not to be confused for the common term for Game Master
+Not to be confused for the common term for Game Master, or the film The Dungeonmaster.

 Dungeon Master contains examples of:

-- Armor Piercing Attack: Several monsters had armour-piercing attacks, and different armour had different resistance to being pierced.
+- Armor-Piercing Attack: Several monsters have armour-piercing attacks, and different armour have different resistance to being pierced.

-- Critical Existence Failure: Monsters fought at full effectiveness until they ran out of hit points, whereupon they vanished in a swirl of smoke proportionate to their size.
-Player characters, however, could take localized injuries that impaired their abilities (in addition to having an ordinary "hit point" meter).
+- Critical Existence Failure: Monsters fight at full effectiveness until they run out of hit points, whereupon they vanish in a swirl of smoke proportionate to their size, except for the ones whose remains are edible.
+Player characters, however, can take localized injuries that impaired their abilities (in addition to having an ordinary "hit point" meter).

 - Crutch Character: Any champion resurrected rather than reincarnated.
 They start with a few levels that make them quite strong in the early game, but the reincarnated characters soon catch up and end up stronger by the end.

 - Dungeon Crawling: A single 14-level dungeon.
-The first level contained the "Hall of Champions", where you selected four of the 24 pre-generated characters to use as your party for the entire game.
+The first level contains the "Hall of Champions", where you select four of the 24 pre-generated characters to use as your party for the entire game.

 - Fragile Speedster: Giant wasps.

-- Healing Potion: The second spell the game provided the recipe for filled an empty flask in the caster's hand with one of these.
+- Healing Potion: The second spell the game provides the recipe for filled an empty flask in the caster's hand with one of these.

 - Infinity Plus One Axe: Hardcleave.

-- Level Grinding: You didn't need any monsters around to do it.
-Swinging a melee weapon trained your Fighter level, throwing things trained your Ninja level, and casting spells trained your Wizard or Priest levels.
+- Level Grinding: You don't need any monsters around to do it.
+Swinging a melee weapon trains your Fighter level, throwing things trained your Ninja level, and casting spells trains your Wizard or Priest levels.
+However, actually fighting a creature will increase the rate of your experience gain.

 - Lightning Bruiser: Giant scorpions.